Self-organization, Memory and Learning: From Driven Disordered Systems to Living Matter: The QMEP mesoscale model of an amorphous solid

 We apply $\mathcal{N}$ random cycles to a fresh glass $O_0$ at the end of which we reach the trained mesostate $T$.
 Read-outs are performed by subjecting copies of $T$ to single cycles of {\em deterministic} oscillatory cyclic shear at amplitudes $\varepsilon_R$, cf. Fig.~\ref{fig:random-driving}(c).
 Fig.~\ref{fig:random-driving}(d) shows the result for read-outs after various numbers of random training cycles.
 The distance $d(T,R)$ between trained and read-out mesostates is determined from their branch configurations $\ell_{ij}[T]$ and $\ell_{ij}[R]$ as the fraction of cells $(i,j)$ for which $\ell_{ij}[T] \ne \ell_{ij}[R]$, i.e. the fraction of cells that at the end of the read-out cycle have not returned to their local branches at $T$.
 Already after a few random training cycles, a cusp of $d(T,R)$ develops at $\varepsilon_R \approx \varepsilon_{\rm max}$, getting more pronounced with increasing cycles.
 Fig.~\ref{fig:random-driving}(e) shows read-outs from glasses trained for 20 random cycles with different strain ranges (vertical dashed lines), demonstrating that a memory of $\varepsilon_{\rm max}$ is encoded.

 Fig.~\ref{fig:random-driving}(f) shows the result of applying two read-out cycles to $T$ and comparing the states $R$ and $R_2$ reached at the end of the first and second cycle, as illustrated in Fig.~\ref{fig:random-driving}(c).
 Referring to point (i) of the sidebar describing the consequences of NP, if NP were to hold, then $d(R,R_2) = 0$, {\em for any} amplitude $\varepsilon_R$ and state $T$ to which the two-cycle read-out is applied, i.e. regardless of whether $T$ is a result of some prior training or not~\cite{middleton1992asymptotic, sethna1993hysteresis, munganterzi2018}.
 What we see instead is that $d(R,R_2)$ remains close to zero only as long as $\varepsilon_R \lesssim \varepsilon_{\rm max}$, beyond which it starts to rise quickly.
 Thus while the first driving cycles moves the configuration away from $T$ and towards $R$, the second cycle returns it close to $R$.
 When restricted to $\varepsilon_{\rm R} \lesssim \varepsilon_{\rm max}$, the trained glasses exhibit a highly mechanically reversible response, while for read-out strains larger than $\varepsilon_{\rm max}$, reversibility is rapidly lost.
 The application of an external random driving thus suffices to imprint a mechanical memory on the disordered solid.
+Qualitatively similar results were recently obtained from molecular dynamics simulations of an amorphous solid \cite{chatterjee2025randomlydriven}.